If mac and cheese holds a special place in your heart, we have something in common.

 How to Make Creamy Mac and Cheese Sauce

-The easiest way to make homemade cheese sauce for your mac is by starting with a roux, which is your base that consists of a combination of cooked flour and a fat, such as oil or butter.
+The easiest way to make homemade cheese sauce for your mac is by starting with a roux, which is a base that consists of a combination of cooked flour and a fat, such as oil or butter.
 The roux helps the sauce to thicken.
-You make it by cooking the flour in the fat so that it’s no longer raw (no one wants to eat raw flour, it can make you sick).
-It takes about two or three minutes of focused effort; don’t walk away or pick up your phone, because it might burn if you allow yourself to get distracted.
+You make it by cooking the flour in the fat so that it’s no longer raw (no one wants to eat raw flour; it can make you sick).
+It takes about two or three minutes of focused effort.
+Don’t walk away or pick up your phone, because it might burn if you allow yourself to get distracted.

 How to Troubleshoot Mac and Cheese Sauce